Taff Vale Railway: Steam railcars

 The emphasis throughout the 19th century existence of the TVR had been on mineral traffic.
 When Ammon Beasley became General Manager in 1891 he sought to increase the passenger income of the company, particularly in the face of street-running passenger tramcars.
 In 1903 he introduced steam "motor cars" on the TVR.
 These were self-contained passenger coaches incorporating a small steam engine.
 The intention was to adopt a low-cost means of serving wayside communities by opening very basic stopping places (referred to as "platforms" rather than "stations") and having a more frequent timetable.

 Consideration was given to whether the "platforms" could be at ground level, accessed by folding steps on the vehicle, but the decision was taken to make them elevated.

 The first experimental run was on the Penarth branch on 21 December 1903.

 The TVR used the system in both rural and suburban situations.
 It was commercially successful for some time, the TVR had nineteen steam railcars at the peak and offered first and third class accommodation.
 The railcars had the disadvantage of inflexibility at busy times and the small traction units became worn out after a decade and a half.
 At that stage the TVR converted the coaches to push-and-pull control trailers, using small independent locomotives as the power unit.

-As well as introducing steam railcars in 1903, the TVR obtained Parliamentary powers in that year to install electric traction equipment.
+As well as introducing steam railcars in 1903, the TVR obtained legal powers in the Taff Vale Railway Act 1903 (3 Edw.
+7. c. clxxi) to install electric traction equipment.
 However, the powers were never used.